What is the difference between COMMAND.COM and cmd.exe?

 What versions of Windows have support for the CMD command?

 Microsoft Windows NT, Windows 2000, Windows XP, Windows Vista, Windows 7, Windows 8, Windows 10, and Windows 11 accept CMD as the command to open Command Prompt.

 What are some advantages of using CMD instead of COMMAND?

 Apart from what was listed in the opening paragraph, one of the most noticeable things a user is going to notice when using CMD to access MS-DOS is the ability to use long file names.
 When a user is using COMMAND the short 8.3 name format must be used.
-For example, if a user wanted to access "My Documents" in COMMAND they would need to type cd mydocu~1.
+For example, if you wanted to access "My Documents" in COMMAND type cd mydocu~1.
 However, to enter the same directory through CMD type cd "my documents" or cd my documents.